luciotato/golang-notes/OOP.md

 - The var/parameter do not have fields
 - The var/parameter has *a defined set of methods*
-- For parameters:
+- When you call a method of the var/parameter, a *concrete method* is called via *method dispatch* from a jmp-table.
+- When used as parameter type:
   - You can call the function with any class implementing the interface
   - The function works for every class implementing the interface (polymorphic)
-- When you call a method of the var/parameter, a *concrete method* is called via *method dispatch* from a jmp-table.

 Note: The *ITables* used for method dispatch are constructed dynamically as needed and cached.
 Each *class(struct)* has one ITable for each *Interface* the *class(struct) implements*), so, if all *classes(structs)* implement all interfaces, there's a *ITable* for each *class(struct)*-*Interface* combination.
 See: [Go Data Structures: Interfaces](http://research.swtch.com/interfaces)

-Note: I'm writing a [low-level detail of what happens when you use interface vars](low-level-interface).
+Note: I'm writing a [low-level detail of what happens when you use interface vars](low-level-interface.md).
 Help is appreciated.

 ####Examples from [How to use interfaces in Go](http://jordanorelli.com/post/32665860244/how-to-use-interfaces-in-go) with commented pseudo-code